egym/lib-mwa-utils/README.md

 ### MWA Flows
 The MWA Flows are an abstraction that combines the commands and subscriptions to provide a more user-friendly API.
-The flows are expose as the react hook `useMwaPortalFlows`.
-This hook returns a Javascript object with the following functions:
+The following functions that implement the MWA Flows are available:
-1. `getAuthToken()` returns a promise that resolves with the `authToken` sent by the BMA over the `authToken` subscription topic.
-When this function is invoked, the MWA sends the `authToken` command to the BMA.
-When the `useMwaPortalFlows` hook is used, the `authToken` subscription is done automatically.
+1. `getAuthTokenFlow()` returns a promise that resolves with the `authToken` sent by the BMA over the `authToken` subscription topic.
+When this function is invoked, the subscription to the `authToken` is done as part of invocation, and, the `authToken` command is sent to the BMA.
+When the BMA send the `authToken` message, the promise resolves with the message data and unsubscribes from the `authToken` subscription.
-2. `getExerciserInfo()` returns a promise that resolves with the `exerciserInfo` sent by the BMA over the `exerciserInfo` subscription topic.
-When this function is invoked, the MWA sends the `exerciserInfo` command to the BMA.
-When the `useMwaPortalFlows` hook is used, the `exerciserInfo` subscription is done automatically.
+2. `getExerciserInfoFlow()` returns a promise that resolves with the `exerciserInfo` sent by the BMA over the `exerciserInfo` subscription topic.
+When this function is invoked, the subscription to the `exerciserInfo` is done as part of invocation, and, the `exerciserInfo` command is sent to the BMA.
+When the BMA App send the `exerciserInfo` message, the promise resolves with the message data and unsubscribes from the `exerciserInfo` subscription.

 # Modern.js Package